Call Now

 Use this for face-to-face conversations or phone calls.

 “I wanted to give you a quick heads-up that our pricing is changing on [Date].
-Because our costs have gone up for materials and labor, your new price for [Service] will be [New Price].
+Because our costs for materials and labor have increased, your new price for [Service] will be [New Price].
 I wanted to tell you personally and make sure you had time to prepare.
 If you have any questions, I’m happy to walk you through everything.”

 How much notice should you give before raising prices?